 Olas Altas Street – A lively street filled with restaurants, cafes, shops, and nightlife.

-Cuale River Island – Isla Cuale is a small island that you can access through a pedestrian bridge that connects downtown Puerto Vallarta (Centro) and the Romantic Zone.
+Cuale River Island – Isla Cuale is a little island that you can access through a pedestrian bridge that connects downtown Puerto Vallarta (Centro) and the Romantic Zone.
 It’s a little oasis above the river, surrounded by green.
 Inside, you’ll find a colorful local artisan market, art galleries, and restaurants.

 The Malecon